 If your property’s derelict

 Your property’s only considered derelict if it:

-- isn’t possible to live in it, eg because it’s been damaged by weather, rot or vandalism
+- isn’t possible to live in it, for example because it’s been damaged by weather, rot or vandalism

 - would need major structural works to make it ‘wind and watertight’ again